-I would see my idea and consider only the grand vision and final iteration of my idea.
+I would see my idea and consider only the grand vision and final iteration.

 This is a mistake.

 This struck me as unconventional.
 This is not how I approach my ideas.
 I am more careful and calculated.
 I get stuck in needing everything to be “just so”.
 I hoard my work and sit on it like a mother goose waiting for it to hatch.
-But in reality the idea already has wings.
+But in reality, the idea already has wings.
 All I have to do is learn to kick it out of the nest.
 And I did.
-So can you.

 Be brave enough to let the “perfect” picture of your idea go and get to work.